perceptrons-vnit/perceptrons-Trend_Predication/README.md

 ### Attribute Recognition

-- A decoder-encoder model is used, the decoder being InceptionV3 model and encoder an LSTM-based model.
+- An encoder-decoder model is used, the encoder being InceptionV3 model and decoder an LSTM-based model.

 - The masks are fed to this model.
 The model grabs the images and classifies the pixels.